-LANSA Composer includes a developer toolkit that integrates A2A and B2B transactions through XML and over 30 plug-in Java services.
-It hides the technical aspects of integration and gives the flexibility to integrate transactions with your LANSA, C, RPG and COBOL applications.
-The wizard-based Web service development tools let you consume Web services or expose existing LANSA or 3GL code as a Web service.
+LANSA Composer includes a developer toolkit that integrates A2A and B2B transactions through XML, JSON and over 30 plug-in Java services.
+It hides the technical aspects of integration and gives the flexibility to integrate transactions with your applications.
+The wizard-based Web service development tools let you consume Web services or expose existing code as a Web service.

-When used with aXes, LANSA Composer activities can automatically interact with 5250 applications to retrieve and send data.
+Used in combination with aXes, LANSA Composer activities can automatically interact with 5250 applications to retrieve and send data.
 For example, take an order from an EDI document and enter it into an ERP system.
 To the 5250 application, LANSA Composer is a "data entry person".
 This allows you to integrate legacy 5250 RPG and COBOL programs without any change to their code., that way filling the last-mile data-entry gaps between the various tools and solutions.
 This 'aXes robot' feature is well illustrated in the Green's General Foods case study.

 Manage transaction document processing

 LANSA Composer is equipped with a built-in transaction document database and a Document Manager.